NTh1nk/codetester/README.md

-# codetester
+# codetester-2

-> A GitHub App built with [Probot](https://github.com/probot/probot) that a github app that tests your code for you
+> A GitHub App built with [Probot](https://github.com/probot/probot) that a code tester app

 ## Setup